 A fish out of water can find abundant activities on land, too.
 Hire a motorbike or bicycle and explore the island itself.
 I read that tarsiers are also present here, and unlike Bohol, these small primates still roam free in Siargao forests.
 Saltwater crocodiles exist in parts of Siargao — Del Carmen, Siargao is home to the largest mangrove forest reserves in Mindanao.

 There’s so much more to discover–General Luna is just one municipality!
 Fellow traveler and colleague Radel strongly insist I come back to Siargao and explore Siargao’s west and north side.

-Motorbike rentals are typically Php 500/day.
+There are bike and motorbike rentals are typically Php 500/day.

 Relax!
 Don’t try to push in too many activities in one day.
 Tomorrow is another day in paradise.
 So yes, you deserve an afternoon’s rest in a hammock by the beach.

 That’s it for the Siargao Travel Guide for non-surfers!
-Enjoy this beautiful piece of paradise
+Enjoy this beautiful piece of paradise.